Home

 login).
 Beside each purchase you'll see a Provide Feedback button.

-leave a short comment for the product.
+Simply click it and you will be taken to a page where you can give a quick rating and leave a short comment for the product.
 Each time you give feedback, TeachShare gives you feedback credits that you use to lower the cost of your future purchases.
 I value your feedback greatly as it helps me determine which products are most valuable for your classroom so I can create more for you. ☺

 Be the first to know about my new discounts, freebies and product launches: